DavidRajchman/columnar_substitution_cracker/readme.md

 ## Using PyPy for Enhanced Performance

-This tool runs significantly faster with PyPy, especially for large ciphers or double transposition:
+This tool runs significantly faster for longer workloads with PyPy, especially for large ciphers or double transposition:

 1. Install PyPy from https://www.pypy.org/download.html